Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

 Let me give you an example:

-When you search for any query related to Google Panda, Penguin, Hummingbird and Pigeon updates and algorithm changes, what sites will you always find among the top results?
+When you search for any query related to Google Panda, Penguin, Hummingbird and Pigeon updates and algorithm changes, what sites will you always find among the top search results?

 Granted, these are authority sites with high domain authority and page authority.
-But, the major reason why these sites keep ranking highly in Google for several search queries is because they’re always at the forefront of breaking SEO news.
+But, the major reason why these sites keep ranking highly in Google for several search term queries is because they’re always at the forefront of breaking SEO news.
 They’re basically the CNN, BBC, Al Jazeera and Forbes of SEO.

 They get the latest updates in the SEO and SEM world before other digital marketers and SEOs do.
 They attend and host SEO conferences and workshops, where they invite Matt Cutts and other respected Google employees to share the latest updates.